-Attorneys specially trained in elder law can help you protect your home in the event of illness and dispose of your assets upon your death, with a minimum of taxes and problems.
-New York Elder Law attorneys address the needs of each individual for long-term care and powers of attorney based on their unique situation in Suffolk, Nassau, and surrounding New York counties.
-We also help New York – Florida dual residents protect their assets in New York and Florida.
+NYC elder law attorneys specially trained can help you protect your home in the event of illness and dispose of your assets upon your death, with a minimum of taxes and problems.
+New York Elder law lawyers address the needs of each individual for long-term care and powers of attorney based on their unique situation in Suffolk, Nassau, and surrounding New York counties.
+We also help New York including Manhattan, Brooklyn, Queens, and Long Island.
+Florida dual residents protect their assets in New York and Florida.

 How Do I Get Quality, Affordable Long-Term Care for My Spouse or Parent in Nassau County, Suffolk County, and New York City, NY?

 You care about your loved one and want them to have the best possible care.
 If you are like most families, the cost of care comes as a tremendous shock.
 The healthcare that’s needed is often unaffordable over the long run.
 Your best strategy depends on the health of your loved one, whether they need care today or in the future, their financial resources, and other factors in Nassau, Suffolk, and surrounding New York counties.
-As your elder law attorney, our New York law firm is uniquely qualified to provide you with solutions.
+As your elder law attorney in NYC, our law firm is uniquely qualified to provide you with solutions.

 From questions about coordinating care in the community to finding a quality New York nursing home, our elder care attorneys are here for you.
 We can guide you through all the financial and healthcare decision-making issues which need to be addressed in the future.